automatictester/exp/java/cryptography/readme.md

   polynomial time, i.e. has a complexity of O(n<sup>c</sup>)
 - Prime numbers p and q must be carefully chosen to avoid numbers of certain characteristics, which could have catastrophical consequences for security
+- RSA keys can directly process input of size just under the key length, hence the typical use cases:
+  - RSA signature takes hash of original message as an input
+  - RSA key is used to encrypt symmetric key which is used to encrypt original message, not the message itself

 Operations:
 - Encryption / signature verification: y = x<sup>e</sup> mod n